Enrique1987/data_solution_architect/Deciphering_Data_Architectures.md

  - While Lakes primarily store raw, unstructured data, MDL support both.
  - Performance: Combining the processing power of DWH with the storage capacity of Data lakes, MDW offer improve performance.
  - Real-Time Data Processing.

+`Data Fabric`: Evolution of MDW with more technology adde to source more data, secure it, and make it available.

+`Data Lakehouse` Become popular in 2020 when Databricks started using the term.
+The concept of a data lake in your architecture.
+All types of data are ingested into the data lake, and all queries and reports are done from the data lake.

+`Data Mesh`
+At a glance, it looks a bit like parallel processing.
+Instead of having many data sources that deploy in one place where teh team of data engineers process the data and clean it etc..
+You have a bunch of small teams of engineers that process teh data and clean it from the source.

+(.img/Data_Architectures_Picture.PNG)

+#### Architecture Desing Session (ADS)